Chamber Music at YAF

 The Missing Piece in Music Education – Chamber Music

-Chamber music is a small, conductorless ensemble.
+Chamber music is a small conductorless ensemble, and is often the most overlooked major component of instrumental education.
 With one to a part, it commands from each student a high degree of individual accountability, preparation, and agency for team success.
-Each musician must balance simultaneous roles as a soloist, ensemble player, and conductor, revealing a dimension of music making inaccessible by private lessons or youth orchestras.
+Each musician must balance simultaneous roles as a soloist, ensemble player, and conductor, accessing a dimension of music making untouched by private lessons or youth orchestras.
 It is the core of YAF's training.

 During the regular season (August–April), ensembles and faculty coordinate to meet for 20 90-minute rehearsals to study one or more complete chamber works from the standard repertoire.
 All ensembles are Piano Trios, Piano/String quartets, Piano/String quintets, or larger.